ChainSafe/gossamer/README.md

 - Have questions?
 Say hi on [Gitter](https://gitter.im/chainsafe/gossamer)!

 ## Donations
 Our work on gossamer is funded by grants.
-If you'd like to donate, you can send us ETH at the following address:
+If you'd like to donate, you can send us ETH or DAI at the following address:
 `0x764001D60E69f0C3D0b41B0588866cFaE796972c`

 ## License